ibm-cloud-docs/cis/logpush.md

    Cloud Object Storage
    :   Enter the Cloud Object Storage instance, bucket information (name and region), bucket path (optional), and an API key.
 Then, organize logs into daily folders (optional).

        Destination values for Cloud Object Storage must be unique.
 It is recommended to use a unique bucket path to avoid conflicts.

+       An API key for the account where the Cloud Object Storage instance is set up is required.
+You can use either a user API key or a service ID API key.
+This key is used to generate a bearer token for the Logpush job.
+The API key can be rotated by using the [Update a Logpush job API](/apidocs/cis#update-logpush-job-v2).

+       For a Cloud Object Storage service, the user or service ID must be granted the **Object Writer** IAM role for the bucket.
+       {: important}

    IBM QRader
    :   Enter the QRader URL, then select a log source port.